 “People don’t smoke pot at our concerts,” says the Lettermen’s Tony Butala.
 “They’re usually with dates and, at least outwardly, in dress and manners, they’re pretty conservative.
 You know, it’s a dress-up thing for them.
 Corsages and all that.
-They might go to a restaurant afterwards and order wine or something.”
+They might go to a restaurant afterward and order wine or something.”

 By specializing in “easy listening” remakes of pop hits and standards, the Lettermen cultivate this sort of audience.
 Like most of the songs they have performed and/or recorded in their 14-year career, their current versions of such songs as “Please Love Me Forever,” “For All We Know,” and “Love Me with All Your Heart” seem best suited for romantically inclined couples at candlelit tables.

 Not surprisingly, the group have never appeared on Don Kirshner’s Rock Concert or toured with David Bowie.
 At clubs and hotels, they share show bills with personalities like Bob Hope and George Burns; their college concerts are often sponsored by fraternities and sororities; and they guest on such TV specials as The Miss Universe Pageant.

 “I think we’ve got our audience pegged pretty good,” states Butala.
 “We’re reaching our people and we know what they want.”

 A long string of successes back up this assertion.
 Every one of the Lettermen’s 32 albums has made the top 100; and the trio’s total LP sales now exceed $25 million.
 They have earned a number of gold singles and albums, and their For Christmas This Year LP remains Capitol’s second-best-selling holiday record of all time.